avinashji1302/Weather_Application_Using_Realtime_API/README.md

 ## Usage

-To start the development server and view Wather_Application website, run the following command:
+To start the development server and view Weather_Application website, run the following command:

 ```bash
 npm start